marshalltj/island-queue-bot/README.md

 >
 >**Description**:
 >
->Updates various properties for and Island.
-If the property is a dodo code, all users that are currently allowed on the island will be messaged the new dodo code.
+>Updates various properties for and island.
+If the property is `<dodo>`, all users that are currently allowed on the island will be messaged the new dodo code.
 If the queue size (`<size>`) is updated to be smaller, users who were previously allowed on will be messaged to be asked to leave the island until the bot messages them again.
 If the size is larger the bot will message any new users that are now allowed on.

 ## Participating in an Island Queue